 Knocked down more than a quarter of a century ago, the Berlin Wall remains the most emblematic symbol of the Cold War.
 Some sections of this former concrete barrier can still be seen in Berlin, evoking a dark time of division, repression, and longing for freedom.

 While visiting the remains of the wall and its memorial sites, you’ll be able to understand the Cold War-era spying between the East and the West, hear stories about families who spent years separated, and learn how the East German secret police operated, among other key-facts.

-So, if you’re seeking to delve into Germany’s turbulent past and learn about the most significant events in the world’s history, a tour of the Berlin Wall is a must.
+So, if you’re seeking to delve into Germany’s history and learn about the most significant events in the world, a tour of the Berlin Wall is a must.

 Don’t know where to start?
 We’ve got you covered.
 In this guide, we’re breaking down all of the essential information you need to know before taking off on a Berlin wall tour.

 Read on to discover which sections of the Berlin Wall you can see, the best time for visiting, useful tips, and more!

 Berlin Wall Tour: Essential Information & Tips For Visiting

 The Berlin Wall was an imposing concrete barrier that physically and ideologically divided Berlin from 1961 to 1989.
 Measuring 96-mile in length, the wall was built by the German Democratic Republic (GDR, East Germany) with the purpose of keeping “Western fascists” from entering East Germany and threatening the socialist state.

 Referred to as the “Anti-Fascist Protective Wall” by GDR authorities, the wall completely separated West Berlin from surrounding East Germany and from East Berlin.